Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

 After discussing the background for our work, we then move on to a description of our results.
-In this paper, we will give an overview of our results without excessive detail or mathematical proofs, which will be presented in future papers \cite{HuxfordPaper2, HuxfordPaper3}.
 We start in Section \ref{Section_Properties_From_Gauge_Theory} by using ideas from gauge theory to motivate the excitations and some of their properties.
-Then in the rest of the paper we will look at how these properties (and additional features) arise in our lattice model.
-In Section \ref{Section_Part_One_Excitations} we describe the excitations that we actually find in the lattice model, together with the operators that create and move them.
-Next we look at one of the significant features of this model: confinement.
-Confinement means that it costs energy to separate certain particles from their antiparticles.
-We explain how this could come about from a ``condensation" transition between different higher lattice gauge theory models and how other excitations are affected by this process in Section \ref{Section_Part_One_Condensation_Confinement}.
+Then in the rest of the paper we will look at how these properties (and additional features) arise in the lattice model.
+In Section \ref{Section_Part_One_Excitations} we construct the operators that create and move the various excitations.
+Then in Section \ref{Section_Part_One_Condensation_Confinement} we describe how some of the excitations are confined, with a cost to separate two of these particles that grows linearly with separation.
+We explain how, at least in certain cases, this can arise from a ``condensation-confinement" transition between different higher lattice gauge theory models.
 After this, in Section \ref{Section_Part_One_Braiding} we present the braiding relations of the excitations, describing the result of exchanging our excitations in various ways.
 Finally in Section \ref{Section_Part_One_Topological_Sectors} we discuss topological charge, a type of conserved charge realised by topological phases, and point out a relation between the allowed values of this charge and the ground-state degeneracy of our model.

-\subsection{Lattice Gauge Theory}
+\subsection{Lattice gauge theory}